Section Image

 DeWitt is a rural city with a love of hunting and community

 DeWitt is known for two things: rice farming and duck hunting.
-The Mississippi Delta community’s residents have practiced both since the early 1800s, and the area has kept its rural spirit alive today.
+The Mississippi Delta community’s residents have practiced both since the early 1800s, and the area keeps its rural spirit alive today.
 “It’s a small town where everybody looks out for each other,” says Katie Moyer, the assistant director at the DeWitt Public Library.
-Moyer says the library gets between 15-20 visitors on a typical day — some to check out books and others to use its public-access computers.
+Moyer says the library gets between 15 and 20 visitors on a typical day — some to check out books and others to use its computers.
 The city has a handful of restaurants and places to relax.

 A mix of homes for far below the national median sale price